Berning & Söhne GmbH Listed by AiLock Ransomware Group

 Berning Smart Fasteners boasts 120 years of experience in the development, production, and application of metal components and fasteners.

 On April 3, 2026, German manufacturer Berning & Söhne GmbH appeared on the leak site of the AiLock ransomware group.
-The company, known for producing metal fasteners and components for more than 120 years, had internal files exfiltrated during a ransomware attack.
+The company, known for producing metal fasteners and components for more than 120 years, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose personal information may be exposed remains unknown, anyone whose data was stored in the company’s systems could be affected.

 Public reporting indicates that AiLock claims to have stolen internal files from Berning & Söhne GmbH.
 The data was posted to the group’s leak site, which is tracked by ransomware.live.
 Available details describe the incident as a classic ransomware operation involving both encryption of systems and exfiltration of documents.
 No confirmed count of exposed records has been released, and the precise types of personal information involved have not been publicly detailed beyond the broad category of internal files.